Polar H9 Review

 - The H9 cannot cache workouts at all (H10 can cache one workout via the Polar Beat app)

 - The strap is different between the H10 and H9 and, remember, it’s the strap that picks up the heart rate signal and so THE STRAP is the most important for those of you seeking maximum accuracy.
-The H9 has the older Polar SOFT Strap and the H10 has the newish PRO strap – both will NORMALLY give the exact-same results
+The H9 has the older Polar SOFT Strap and the H10 has the newish PRO strap – both will NORMALLY give exactly the same results

 - The H9’s SOFT STRAP has a slightly easier-to-use clip mechanism

-Detailed Differences of the Polar H9 compared to the Polar OH1+
+Detailed Differences of the Polar H9 compared to the Polar OH1+ (Verity Sense)

 These products are quite different, notably in the technology used and the body position in which they are intended to be worn.